2026 New England Newspaper Convention Program

 Yankee Quill Awards Luncheon – Purchase Tickets

-Independent and nonprofit newsrooms across New England are working to build durable, community-supported journalism.
+Independent newsrooms across New England are working to build durable, community-supported journalism.
 What’s actually working?
-Leaders from organizations at different stages of growth will share candid lessons on diversifying revenue beyond foundation grants — including major donor strategy, philanthropic relationships, memberships, sponsorships, events, and other earned revenue approaches.
-Panelists will discuss both strategies that have driven growth and ideas that didn’t work as planned.
+Leaders from organizations at different stages of growth will share candid lessons on building a strong base to support local news and diversifying revenue beyond foundation grants.
+Panelists will discuss strategies that have spurred growth, created operational resilience, and driven revenue.
+And, they’ll share ideas that didn’t work as planned and highlight risks on the horizon.
 Attendees will leave with one clear, actionable takeaway they can begin applying immediately in their own newsroom.
 The panel includes:

 Covering Hard News Without Burning Out – Coping with Stress, Trauma and Burnout on the Job